lowrycito/handbook/pages/study-manual-general-handbook.md

       * 25.1.
 Member and Leader Participation in Temple and Family History Work

         * 25.1.
 Member and Leader Participation in Temple and Family History WorkUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.1.1.
-Individual Responsibility for Temple AttendanceUniting families for eternity is part of God’s work of salvation and exaltation.
+Individual Responsibility for Temple WorshipUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
         * 25.1.2.
 Ward and Stake Temple TripsUniting families for eternity is part of God’s work of salvation and exaltation.
 Temple and family history work is the means for uniting and sealing families for eternity.
       * 25.2.
 Organizing Temple and Family History Work in the Ward